mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-params.md

 {% include ltr/warning_note.html note='Currently Revit API does not support creating project parameters' %}

-{% include ltr/warning_note.html note='The current implementation always creates Parameters of type **Text** and places them under the **Data** category in the Revit parameters panel.
-The parameter will be attached to all the categories in Revit' %}

 ![]({{ "/static/images/guides/revit-params-definekeycomp.png" | prepend: site.baseurl }})

-Create a new parameter by connecting the parameter name to the {% include ltr/comp.html uuid='84ab6f3c' %} component on the canvas.
+Create a new parameter by connecting the parameter name to the {% include ltr/comp.html uuid='134b7171' %} component on the canvas.
+Then use the {% include ltr/comp.html uuid='8ab856c6' %} and {% include ltr/comp.html uuid='5d331b12' %} to set the parameter type and group inputs.
+The {% include ltr/comp.html uuid='134b7171' %}  component will create a new parameter definition.
+This definition can then be passed to {% include ltr/comp.html uuid='84ab6f3c' %} component to actually create the parameter in the Revit project.
 You can inspect the created parameter using the {% include ltr/comp.html uuid='3bde5890' %} component.

 ![]({{ "/static/images/guides/revit-params-createshared.png" | prepend: site.baseurl }})